corda/cdl-example/README.md

 where:
 - `from` is the minimum number of states
 - `bounded` specifies if there is an upper limit
 - `upperbound` specifies the upperbound, which is only applied if `bounded` is true

-Note, the structure above allows for quite complex definitiona of what is allowed, in most cases these won't be needed. to simplify the use of PathConstraints most properties are defaulted.
+Note, the structure above allows for quite complex definition of what is allowed, in most cases these won't be needed.
+To simplify the use of PathConstraints most properties are defaulted.
 So for example you can specify a Path constraint simply as:

 ```kotlin
 PathConstraint(Commands.Reject(), REJECTED)